-Entered the third trimester of pregnancy on the effective date of coverage, in which case the transitional period includes the covered provider services for the delivery and any care related to the delivery for up to 6 weeks from the delivery date; and
+Entered the third trimester of pregnancy on the effective date of coverage, in which case the transitional period includes the covered provider services for complications of pregnancy only; and

-- 2. The member's provider agrees, in writing, to: - Accept the BCBSAZ allowed amount applicable to covered services as if provided by an in-network provider, subject to the cost-share requirements of this benefit plan; - Provide BCBSAZ with any necessary medical information related to your care; and

-Comply with BCBSAZ's policies and procedures as applicable, including those surrounding prior authorization, network referrals, claims processing, quality assurance, and utilization review.
+- 2. The member's provider agrees, in writing, to: - Accept the BCBSAZ allowed amount applicable to covered services as if provided by an in-network provider, subject to the cost-share requirements of this benefit plan; - Provide BCBSAZ with any necessary medical information related to your care; and - Comply with BCBSAZ's policies and procedures as applicable, including those surrounding prior authorization, network referrals, claims processing, quality assurance, and utilization review.